Robert MacNeil: Career

+JFK assassination

-On November 22, 1963, MacNeil covered President John F. Kennedy's visit to Dallas for NBC News.
-After shots rang out in Dealey Plaza, MacNeil, who was with the presidential motorcade, followed crowds running onto the grassy knoll; he appears in a photo taken just moments after the assassination.
-Pierce Allman, manager of programming and production at WFAA radio, asked Lee Harvey Oswald for help at the front entrance of the Texas School Book Depository at around 12:33 p.m..
-He asked Oswald where the telephone was, and Oswald directed Allman to the phone on the first floor located towards the rear.
-Recounting his movements to the Dallas Police, Oswald erroneously recalled Allman as a Secret Service agent because of his suit, blond crew cut, and press badge.
-Historian William Manchester erroneously suggested MacNeil was the person Oswald spoke to in his book The Death of a President (1967).
+On November 22, 1963, MacNeil was in the press detail that covered President John F. Kennedy's visit to Dallas for NBC News.
+After shots rang out in Dealey Plaza, MacNeil, who was on the press bus in the presidential motorcade, followed crowds running onto the grassy knoll; he appears in a photo taken just moments after the assassination, but no one was found behind the fence.

+Pierce Allman, manager of programming and production at WFAA radio, asked "a young man", who turned out to be Lee Harvey Oswald, for help at the front entrance of the Texas School Book Depository at around 12:33 p.m.
+He asked Oswald where the telephone was, and Oswald directed Allman to the phone on the first floor, located towards the rear.
+Recounting his movements to the Dallas Police later, Oswald erroneously referred to Allman as a Secret Service agent because of his suit, blond crew cut, and press badge.
+Historian William Manchester erroneously suggested MacNeil was the person to whom Oswald spoke in his book The Death of a President (1967).
 As he was reporting for NBC, MacNeil was at times in relatively close proximity to his future co-anchor and partner Jim Lehrer, also covering the Kennedy visit and assassination for the Dallas Times Herald, but the two did not meet until several years later, covering the Senate Watergate hearings in Washington, D.C. for PBS.
+He was interviewed for the 1992 documentary Beyond 'JFK': The Question of Conspiracy.

 News anchor

 In 1967, MacNeil began covering American and European politics for the BBC.
 From 1971 to 1974, he hosted Washington Week in Review, a public affairs television program on the Public Broadcasting Service (PBS).

 MacNeil rose to fame during his coverage of the 1973 Senate Watergate hearings for PBS, for which he received an Emmy Award.
 Teamed with Jim Lehrer, the two broadcast and analysed some 250 hours of the hearings in all, sometimes late into the night.
-This coverage helped lead to and inspire his most famous role, when he joined Lehrer in 1976 to create the PBS daily evening news program The Robert MacNeil Report, later renamed The MacNeil/Lehrer Report and then The MacNeil/Lehrer NewsHour.
-After serving 20 years on the program, MacNeil retired from his nightly appearances on October 20, 1995; Lehrer anchored the program solo until 2009.
+This coverage helped lead to and inspire his most famous role, when he joined Lehrer in 1975 to create the PBS daily evening news program The Robert MacNeil Report, later renamed The MacNeil/Lehrer Report and then The MacNeil/Lehrer NewsHour.
+After serving 20 years on the program, MacNeil retired from his nightly appearances on October 20, 1995.
+Lehrer continued to anchor the program on a solo basis until his retirement in 2011.
 The program continues as the PBS NewsHour.
 He remained involved with the news program until 2013 as one of the heads of MacNeil-Lehrer Productions.